joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/18/technology/telegram-ban-india.html

 **Live Updates: Knicks Fans Line Up Before Dawn for a Parade Decades in the Making**\
-`A ticker-tape parade at 10 a.m.
-Eastern time will celebrate the N.B.A. team that ended a five-decade championship drought and united the city in joyous celebration.`\
+`The police declared the sidewalk viewing pens along Broadway full more than two hours before the 10 a.m. start of the festivities.
+The ticker-tape parade will celebrate the N.B.A. team that ended a five-decade championship drought.`\
 https://www.nytimes.com/live/2026/06/18/nyregion/knicks-parade

 **Do Sports Owners Win Championships?**\